What is NatureScape Emerald Award?

 • Legacy (for Emerald Award winners that have continued to maintain a sustainable landscape and/or have enhanced landscape for five or more years.)

-• Landscape Architects, architectural design firms and landscape designers are encouraged to submit projects that incorporate UF/IFAS Florida Yards and Neighborhoods (FYN) Florida-Friendly principles for single-family residences, multi-family, new construction, large properties, and existing communities.
-See FYN Florida-Friendly resources and guidance for professionals HERE.
+• Landscape Architects, architectural design firms and landscape designers are encouraged to submit projects that incorporate UF/IFAS Florida Friendly Landscaping (FFL) Florida-Friendly principles for single-family residences, multi-family, new construction, large properties, and existing communities.
+See FFL Florida-Friendly resources and guidance for professionals HERE.

-In order to qualify, your project must be recognized by UF/IFAS FYN program and
+In order to qualify, your project must be recognized by UF/IFAS FFL program and/or

 NWF Garden for Wildlife.
 Landscapes that exceed 50% native plant requirement will be awarded extra points by judges.